General Jean-Pierre-Firmin Malher

 Pronunciation:

-Jean-Pierre-Firmin Malher first enlisted in the army in 1777, and then two years later he served on the ship La Couronne.
-After the Revolution began, in October of 1789 Malher joined the National Guard of Paris.
-In 1792 he joined the 14th Battalion of Light Infantry, served with them in the Army of the North, and was commissioned as a sous-lieutenant.
-The next year he was promoted to lieutenant and became an aide-de-camp to General Queyssat.
-Malher continued to serve with the Army of the North and in 1794 he was promoted to chef de brigade and became the chief of staff to General Bonnaud's division.
+Jean Pierre Firmin Malher first enlisted in the army in 1777 and then two years later he served on the ship Couronne.
+After the French Revolution began, in October of 1789 he joined the National Guard of Paris.
+In 1792 Malher joined the 14th Battalion of Light Infantry and he served with them in the Army of the North, and then in August he was commissioned as a sous-lieutenant.
+The next year he was promoted to lieutenant and he became an aide-de-camp to General Queyssat.
+Malher continued to serve with the Army of the North and in 1794 he was promoted to chef de brigade and he became the chief of staff to General Bonnaud's division.

-During the years of peace that followed , Malher was employed in the 24th military division and he received a promotion to général de division in 1803.
-In 1804 he went to the camp of Montreuil and took command of the 3rd Infantry Division that would become part of Marshal Ney's VI Corps the next year.
-Malher led his division throughout the campaign of 1805 and fought at Gunzbourg in October.
+During the years of peace that followed, Malher was employed in the 24th military division and he received a promotion to général de division in 1803.
+In 1804 he was sent to the camp of Montreuil where he took command of the 3rd Infantry Division that would become part of Marshal Ney's VI Corps the next year.
+Malher led his division throughout the campaign of 1805 and he fought at Gunzbourg in October.
 On Christmas Day of 1805, Malher was made a Grand Officer of the Legion of Honor.

 The next year, a few weeks into the campaign in Prussia, General Malher was replaced in his command by General Vandamme.
-In 1807 Malher was employed in the interior and then given command of the 13th military division at Rennes.
-That November he took command of the 3rd Division of Dupont's II Corps.
-Traveling with the army into Spain, Malher and his men were at Valladolid in March of 1808.
-Malher was participating in a training exercise when a soldier fired his gun but had left his ramrod in the barrel.
+In 1807 he was employed in the interior and then given command of the 13th military division at Rennes.
+That November Malher took command of the 3rd Division of Dupont's II Corps.
+Named a Count of the Empire in March of 1808, he and his men traveled into Spain and were at Valladolid.
+On March 13th, Malher was participating in a firing training exercise when a soldier fired his gun but had left his ramrod in the barrel.
 The ramrod flew out of control and through Malher's skull, killing him.

 Bibliography